Festus, Missouri

 Festus is a city situated in Jefferson County, Missouri, United States, and is also a suburb of St. Louis.
 It had a population of 12,706 individuals as of the 2020 census.
-Festus as well as its particular neighbor Crystal City are often collectively known as the "Twin Cities situation".

 Geography

 Festus is situated just west of the Mississippi River.
 The city is served by I-55 and US routes 61 and 67.

 According to the United States Census Bureau, the city has a total area of 5.71 sqmi, all land.

 Climate

 History

-Festus was first called Tanglefoot, and under the latter name was platted in 1878.
+Festus originated as an outgrowth of older neighbor Crystal City.
+It was established in 1878 by an individual named W. J. Adams, and was known as "Tanglefoot", supposedly because of situations involving drinkers from the local glass factory, who would drunkenly get their feet tangled in brush on their way home.
+The city was later called Limitville, but eventually "Festus" was chosen, purported to be in honor of St. Louis banker, Festus J. Wade.
+Others claim the town's name was picked at random by a preacher who sat there, opened the Bible, and pointed to the name "Festus" in the Book of Acts.
+The City of Festus was incorporated in 1888 and grew to be one of the largest towns in the county.
 A post office called Festus has been in operation since 1883.

+One of the founders of Festus was John Brierton, the great-granduncle of John Bruton, the Taoiseach (head of government) of the Republic of Ireland, who visited the city of Festus and his family's grave in De Soto, Missouri, in 1995.